a-a-bauman/lbcf/aaron/Addendum.md

 [^Add-6]: Acts 20:7-12

----

-# Of Genders and Marriage
+# Of Sexes and Marriage

-God created male and female, two and only two genders.
-God fixes a person's gender at conception (actually sooner than that -- God knows and decress all things [^Add-Genders-1]).
-God has designed each gender as a human being that are created equally as image bearers before him [^Add-Genders-2] while at the same time each having distinct roles to serve God's purposes [^Add-Genders-3], normatively in a one flesh relationship as one husband and one wife [^Add-Genders-4] to fulfill God's purposes for them to exercise dominion over and fill the earth. [^Add-Genders-5]
+God created male and female, two and only two sexes.
+God fixes a person's sex at conception (actually sooner than that -- God knows and decress all things [^Add-Genders-1]).
+God has designed and created each human sex to equally be his image bearers[^Add-Genders-2] while at the same time each having distinct natures to serve God's purposes [^Add-Genders-3], normatively in a one flesh relationship as one husband and one wife [^Add-Genders-4] to fulfill God's purposes for them to exercise dominion over and fill the earth. [^Add-Genders-5]

 [^Add-Genders-1]: Isaiah 46:7